Acquiesense/CI-CD-Reviewer-Agent/Roadmap.md

 - Parse PR diffs for Terraform, Kubernetes YAML, Dockerfiles, and application code.
 - Run a single LLM reasoning step to identify risky patterns.
 - Basic OPA/Conftest policy checks on Terraform and Kubernetes files.
-- Output a summarized review as PR comments.
+- Output a summarised review as PR comments.

 ### Purpose
 - Establish the foundation.